-Whether on the road, living somewhere temporarily, or at home, consistent optimism can help to soothe the soul and make room for exponential growth.
+Whether on the road, living somewhere temporarily, or at home, consistent optimism can help soothe the soul and make room for exponential growth.

-“Optimism is a strategy for making a better future.
-Because unless you believe that the future can be better, you are unlikely to step up and take responsibility for making it so”.Noam Chomsky
+Optimism is a strategy for making a better future.
+Because unless you believe that the future can be better, you are unlikely to step up and take responsibility for making it so.Noam Chomsky

 There was no Internet at the quaint, and somewhat shabby jungle hostel in the cool, exotic, bird-strewn foothills that overlook the Sierra Nevada mountains, the small city of Santa Marta, and the Caribbean Sea.
 This would mark the third straight day without wifi.
 Before that it was working better than ever for many days.

-“This Internet connection needs to be restored.
-We’re payin’ money for this!”A guesthouse patron
+This Internet connection needs to be restored.
+We’re payin’ money for this!A guesthouse patron

-“I’ve been in this land for many months.
+I’ve been in this land for many months.
 Eventually, I bought a phone and SIM Card.
-Since then, when the wifi’s been compromised, I easily connect the hotspot.
+Since then, when wifi’s been compromised, I easily connect the hotspot.
 That was a revelation . . .
-Yeah, it’s an unfortunate, extra expense, but it’s not that pricey, and can be super cheap when used mostly as a backup when wifi has a hiccup.
+It’s an unfortunate, extra expense, but it’s not that pricey, and can be super cheap when used as a backup when wifi has a hiccup.
 But you usually need to speak Spanish or get a translator, or use your phone or other device for translation.
-The plans they offer can be a little bit confusing, because there are often many choices and you need to process the clerk’s Spanish unless the options can be shown to you on paper.
+And remain patient.
+The plans they offer can be confusing, because there are many choices and you need to process the clerk’s Spanish unless the options can be shown on paper.
 Nevertheless, using data for a hotspot’ll keep ya connected most ‘a the time.
-And just think, in your travels, you won’t be dependent on your accommodation to provide perfect wifi.
-I stayed in a place recently.
+And in your travels, you won’t be dependent on your accommodation to provide perfect wifi all the time.
+In Minca, they can’t.
+I stayed in a place here recently.
 They told me they had wifi when they hadn’t had Internet installed quite yet.
-After I realized this, it didn’t hamper my emotions as my hotspot worked fine.
+It didn’t hamper my emotions as the hotspot worked fine.
 But, yeah.
-I admit, it was lame of the guy to lie, but I don’t have time for negative thinking or grudges as they can’t benefit me.”MOI
+I admit, it was lame of the guy to lie, but I don’t have time for negative thinking or grudges as they can’t benefit me.MOI

 The hostel provides free, filtered drinking water as long as the power isn’t out.
-Large quantities of rain and wind and ordinary maintenance cause power outages.
+Varied quantities of rain and wind and ordinary maintenance cause power outages.
 I typically fill a few glass bottles of water, which I keep as a backup for when the power goes out.

 The jungle house is great.
 For about $12 a night (discount for paying for a 10-day or more chunk up front), I sleep in a comfy bed, in a private room.
-Other than an occasional cat movement, I hear the natural orchestra of the tropical Caribbean breeze: an earth fan blowing wind up into the majestic mountains.
+Other than an occasional cat movement, I hear the natural orchestra of a Caribbean breeze: an earth fan blowing wind up into the majestic mountains.

 Thank goodness for the house cat, who loves to sleep on the corner of the bed, deterring tropical insects from the space.
 Win win.
 And I’m grateful to pick avocados and mangoes from the trees of the hostel grounds.
 There’s fresh rosemary, oregano, peppermint and culantro (not cilantro) from the vines outside, near the big, shared kitchen.